We’ve all seen it before; a brand knocks it out of the park with their marketing campaign or witty reply on social media.

 Over the last few years, nobody’s role has changed quite as much as the social media manager’s — thanks to the ever-evolving landscape of the internet.
 Let’s take a look at what this title has turned into, what it takes to become one, and what tools are necessary to be the perfect social media manager.

-‘Jack of All Trades’ used to be a description that came with a negative connotation, but social media managers have proved time and time again that having a multitude of skills is something to be proud of.
+‘Jill of All Trades’ used to be a description that came with a negative connotation, but social media managers have proved time and time again that having a multitude of skills is something to be proud of.

 Social media managers create, communicate, analyze, and experiment.
 In our oversaturated digital world, they create buzz.